La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 le munje
 : the universe, world

-Here, the text _"the universe"_ is small whereas the universe is not.
+Here, the text _"the universe"_ is small, whereas the universe is not.

 ---